Tencent-RTC/TUIRoomKit/Android/README.en.md

 ### Step 4.
 Try out the demo

-Note: You need to prepare at least two devices to try out TUIRoom.
+Note: You need to prepare at least two devices to try out TUIRoomKit.
 Here, users A and B represent two different devices:

 **Device A (userId: 111)**